ewolfe1/chronoNLP/setup.md

-# Using virtual environment to create a Streamlit application
+# Using virtual environment to create a local Streamlit application

 ## Startup the environment